techservicesillinois/secdev-quarantinenetwork/README.md

     ```
     to start the development server.

-    If you change the Makefile, requirements.in, or Dockerfile run:
+    If you change the Makefile, any of the *.in files, or Dockerfile run:
     ```
     > make clean
     > make